 The Purpose of a Petition for Writ of Habeas Corpus

-The primary purpose of a petition for writ of habeas corpus is to protect individuals from being unlawfully detained or imprisoned.
-It serves as a safeguard against arbitrary or illegal imprisonment, ensuring that the government does not have the power to detain someone without proper legal justification.
+The primary purpose of a petition for writ of habeas corpus is to protect individuals from unlawful detention or imprisonment.
+This legal instrument acts as a crucial safeguard against arbitrary or illegal confinement, ensuring that the government cannot detain someone without proper legal justification.
+The writ of habeas corpus serves as a fundamental check on governmental power, reinforcing the principle that no one should be deprived of their liberty without due process of law.

 Who Can File a Petition for Writ of Habeas Corpus?